Geopolitical Infrastructure Zero-bias INTelligence

 Sources: Rubio Capitol Hill remarks, 2 Mar 2026; CENTCOM Adm Cooper video update, 16 Mar; IDF spokesperson via Alma Center, 16 Mar; Semafor, Mar 2026; Israeli government emergency vote, 15–16 Mar; Times of Israel; Jerusalem Post.

 This is a free Signal from GIZINT.
-The full Daily Brief — with 4 theatre maps, interceptor arithmetic, NARINT narrative intelligence, and 7 active priority intelligence requirements — is available to subscribers.
+The full Daily Brief covers theatre maps, regional assessments, NARINT, financial analysis, and 200+ sources daily.